Chapter 37 Strøby

 When Dad found out that I wanted to do genealogy with his mom, he said that she was busy and didn’t have time for me today.
 I was disappointed because I had looked forward to visiting with her.

-When I finally got back it had taken me three hours and it was time for bed.
+When I finally got back, it had taken me three hours, and it was time for bed.
 I asked Bent why he had not answered the phone.
 Bent said the phone cord must have fallen out of the wall.
-I looked and it was unplugged.
+I looked, and it was unplugged.
 I guess he didn’t want to come pick me up from the station.
 I was so irritated with him because I knew a phone cord doesn’t just fall out of the wall.
-But I also knew I couldn’t say anything or Mom would come to his defense and it would start a fight.
-I also wondered why mom had not checked the phone because she knew I would be calling.
-I was glad to finally be able to lie down because I was so sick from my allergies.
+But I also knew I couldn’t say anything, or Mom would come to his defense, and it would start a fight.
+I also wondered why Mom hadn’t checked the phone, since she knew I would be calling.
+I was glad to finally lie down because I was so sick from allergies.

 Tuesday, September 23, 1980

 Mom and Bent are still fighting.
-I try to do everything mom expects of me, but she still takes her anger out on me and I can’t do anything right.
+I try to do everything mom expects of me, but she still takes her anger out on me, and I can’t do anything right.
 Mom’s abuse has finally taken its toll on me.
-The emotional pain she is putting me through is indescribable.
-I could not see how my life could ever get better.
+The emotional pain she is putting me through is indescribable!
+I lost all hope of my life ever getting better.

-In the evening when everyone had gone to bed I looked in the medicine cabinet.
+In the evening, when everyone had gone to bed, I looked in the medicine cabinet.
 I found moms Valium.
 I swallowed all the pills that were in the jar.
-Then I went to lie down next to Elisabeth.
+Then I went to lie down next to Beth.
 I felt bad that I had not been strong enough to be here for her.
-I also knew I would see people in heaven that would be disappointed in me.
+I also knew I would see people in heaven who would be disappointed in me.
 But I hoped they would understand why I had given up.

-I kissed Elisabeth on the forehead becaue she has always been a sound sleeper and I didn’t think I would wake her up.
-To my surprise, she woke up and asked me why I was still awake.
-I told her that it didn’t matter, but I wanted her to know that no matter what happened, for her always to remember that I loved her.
-Elisabeth wanted to know what was wrong.
-I told her nothing and for her to go back to sleep.
-Elisabeth said, “Something is wrong!
+Beth said, “Something is wrong!
 I know it!
 I am going to get Mom.”
 I assured her that everything was fine and tried to convince her to go back to sleep.
-Elisabeth ran into Mom’s bedroom and woke her up.
-Mom came out and wanted to know what was going on.
+Beth ran into Mom’s bedroom and woke her up.
+Mom came out to see what was going on.
 I didn’t know what to say.
-Mom could tell I had been crying and she demanded to know what was going on.
+Mom could tell I had been crying, and she demanded to know what was going on.
 I handed her the empty bottle.
 She then demanded to know where the pills were, but I never answered her.
-I just wanted to lie down and go to sleep and never wake up again.
+I just wanted to lie down, go to sleep, and never wake up again.
 Mom was upset her pills were gone and didn’t seem to care that I just tried to take my own life.

 Mom called the ambulance.
-When the ambulance arrived, Mom came along in the ambulance.
+When the ambulance arrived, Mom came along.
 While we were driving mom sat there crying hysterically.
 I was falling asleep.
 The men in the ambulance told me I had to stay awake and that I had to fight.
 Then one of the men asked me why I would do such a thing.
 I wanted to answer, “Because I didn’t have anything better to do.”
 But I never said a word.
 What do you tell someone who asks you why you just tried to end your life?
-As the men hooked me up to a machine they kept trying to ask me questions to keep me conscious, while the whole time mom is acting herstical because it was all about her.
+As the men hooked me up to a machine, they kept trying to ask me questions to keep me conscious, while the whole time, Mom was acting hysterical because it was all about her.

-When the doctor was done pumping my stomach he wanted to know why I had done this.
+When the doctor was done pumping my stomach, he asked why I had done this.
 I didn’t say anything.
-How could I ever get him to understand what it was like to have my mom for a mother, especially when she was right there acting so overly concerned about me?
-Then the doctor said, we need to keep you here on a monitor for a few days to make sure you are going to be all right.
-But, we don’t have enough rooms in the hospital so you will have to sleep out in the hall.
+How could I ever get him to understand what it was like to have my mom for a mother, especially when she was right there, acting so overly concerned about me?
+Then the doctor said, “We need to keep you here on a monitor for a few days to make sure you’re all right.”
+But we don’t have enough rooms in the hospital, so you will have to sleep out in the hall.
 I didn’t care.
 I just wanted to get away from mom and get some rest.

 Wednesday, September 24, 1980

 The nurse woke me up and asked me to drink some water.
 It tasted awful!
 The nurse told me it was because of the poison I still had in my body that made the water taste so bad.
-I looked over and I could see I had an I.V. in my arm.
-I fell right back to sleep again.
+I looked over, and I could see I had an I.V. in my arm.
+I fell right back asleep.
 The nurse came over again and wanted me to eat.
 I wasn’t hungry, only very tired.
-She insisted I eat so I tried, but the food tasted awful too, and I just wanted to be left alone to sleep.
+She insisted I eat, so I tried, but the food tasted awful, too, and I just wanted to be left alone to sleep.

 Thursday, September 25, 1980

-When we got back to the summer house, I slept for a couple of hours and then mom woke me up.
-She was holding a list of chores that needed to get done.
+When we got back to the summer house, I slept for about an hour, then Mom woke me.
+She was holding a list of chores that needed to be done.
 Mom said, “Get up!
-You have slept enough!
-This is no excuse to be lying around.
+You have slept long enough!
+There is no excuse to be lying around.
 You have got chores to do!”
 I was shocked.
-I was so tired, I could barley keep my eyes open and my body hurt all over.
+I was so tired, I could barely keep my eyes open, and my body hurt all over.
 I got up and started on the list of chores.
-It was one of the hardest things I ever had to do.
 I walked around with my eyes closed as I pushed myself along.
+It was one of the hardest things I ever had to do!

 Tuesday, October 14, 1980

-It’s so strange.
 Trying to kill myself has not changed a thing!
 Mom is still the same.
-Oh, how I regret that I was not strong enough to ask the social worker for help when I had the chance!
-I decided that I had to stay strong no matter what and not lose hope that one day my life would get better.
+Oh, how I regret not being strong enough to ask the social worker for help when I had the chance!
+I decided I had to stay strong no matter what and not lose hope that my life would get better one day.
 For now, I had to just take it one hour at a time.

 Wednesday, October 15, 1980

-All day, Mom and I packed as fast as we can so that we can be ready to move on Saturday.
-The painters who are still working here are confused because first, I unpacked and got everything in its place and now mom and I are packing up everything again.
+All day, Mom and I packed as fast as we could so we’d be ready to move on Saturday.
+The painters who are still working here are confused because I first unpacked and put everything in its place, and now Mom and I are packing it up again.

-Then we went to the summerhouse to pack up all of our belongings that were still there.
+Then we went to the summerhouse to pack up our belongings that were still there.
 Bent was there.
 He thought we were packing our things to move into the new house.
 He has no clue that we are going back to Skive.
-While we were there Bent told Mom that he was going to wait until Saturday to move in with us.
-Mom said that was fine because this would buy her some more time to get moved out.
+While we were there, Bent told Mom he’d wait until Saturday to move in with us.
+Mom said that was fine, because it would give her more time to move out.

 Saturday, October 18, 1980

-Mom and I have done nothing but pack things up these past few days, and we managed to get it all done before the moving truck got here this morning.
-Bent Ramsdahl has brought two other guys with him so they could help us load the boxes.
+Mom and I have done nothing but pack up these past few days, and we managed to get it all done before the moving truck arrived this morning.
+Bent Ramsdahl has brought two other guys with him to help us load the boxes.
 Bent told us they had driven all night to get here this morning.
 We all worked as fast as we could because we were afraid that Mom’s husband would show up.

-Elisabeth drove with her dad in the moving truck, and I drove with Mom in her car.
-While we were driving Mom seemed relieved to be getting out of here and she admitted that this marriage had been one big mistake.
+Be drove with her dad in the moving truck, and I drove with Mom in her car.
+While we were driving, Mom seemed relieved to be getting out of here, and she admitted that this marriage had been one big mistake.

 Leave a Reply